10 – The Good Rats

 Feature Photo: Skrammel, Public domain, via Wikimedia Commons

 10 Musical Artists That Deserve More Commercial Success article presents ten rock and roll groups and artists who never achieved the mass cultural acceptance that their loyal fans believed they should have and still have not.
-We are not talking about local bands that never made it big, We are talking about bands and artists that are well-known among rock fans but should have had more commercial success than they achieved.
-It’s not an easy list to put together because many of these bands were and are well-loved and achieved high praise and popularity among rock critics and fans.
-Yet, for whatever reason, they failed to achieve mass acceptance and are often ignored when looking back over rock history by fans that are less knowledgeable about classic rock.
-Of course, there are hundreds of bands that could go on this list.
-Nonetheless, these are ten that should have definitely been bigger.
-Some of them may have achieved one or two gold albums, but those same groups should have had multiple platinum albums in our opinion.
+We are not talking about local bands that never made it big.
+We are talking about bands and artists that are well-known among rock fans but should have had more commercial success than they achieved.
+It’s not an easy list to put together because many of these bands were well-loved and achieved high praise and popularity among rock critics and fans.
+Yet, for whatever reason, they failed to achieve mass acceptance and are often ignored by fans who are less knowledgeable about classic rock when looking back over rock history.
+Of course, hundreds of bands could go on this list.
+Nonetheless, these are ten that should have been bigger.
+Some of them may have achieved one or two gold albums, but those same groups should have had multiple platinum albums, in our opinion.

 # 10 – The Good Rats